cloudant/sync-android/doc/encryption.md

-# Datastore encryption
+# DocumentStore encryption

-Android’s datastore now supports encryption of all data inside your database using 256-bit AES: JSON documents, Query indexes and attachments.
+Android’s document store now supports encryption of all data inside your database using 256-bit AES: JSON documents, Query indexes and attachments.

 JSON documents and Query indexes are stored in SQLite databases.
 We use